 One of the oldest forms of alcohol believed to have emerged in the year 7000 BC, wine is considered to be one of the few types of alcohol to affect the health of a person positively on controlled consumption.
-VQA Ontariois a website for the passionate wine lovers, that enables the users to have an insight into the winery industry including the history and formation of the drink.
+Our website has been created for the passionate wine lovers, that enables the users to have an insight into the winery industry including the history and formation of the drink.
 Considering the dynamic nature of the global economy, the sales of wines face enormous ups and downs across the world.
 We have compiled the sales data of wines from the last year to analyze the condition of the wine industry in the present economy.

 It is of paramount importance to take into account various aspects like production and consumption before we move on to the step of analyzing the sale statistics of wine.